100 Works! The Centennial Exhibition

 Artist in Residence Project, April 2009

-Miguel Tio will be conducting workshops for the Children's Learning Center and students in the Early Childhood Education program during his Artist-in-Residence program at Pennsylvania College of Technology.
+Miguel Tio conducted workshops for the Children's Learning Center and students in the Early Childhood Education program during his Artist-in-Residence program at Pennsylvania College of Technology.
 As a member of the Society for Art of Imagination, Tio's work was included in the popular Where Science Meets Art exhibition held at The Gallery at Penn College in 2007.
-Tio will be exhibiting a small collection of original portraits during regular gallery hours.
+Tio also exhibited a small collection of original portraits in the gallery.

 Miguel Tio's paintings are full of powerful energy and symbolism.
 His work has been likened to Renaissance paintings with his dramatic use of form and light, realism, perspective, and humanist concerns.
 Tio often employs the Mische technique in his artwork, a method for creating the illusion of realism and considered one of the secrets of the Renaissance.